bitovi/academy/src/angular/15-directive/15-directive.md

 @diff ../14-building-order-form/order.component-final.html ./order.component.directive.html only

-✏️ Run the following to generate the **Directive** and the directive's tests:
+✏️ Run the following to generate the **Directive** and the directive’s tests:

 ```bash
 ng g directive onlyNumbers